-- There must be an extremely strong prima facie case on the merits;
+- There must be an extremely strong prima facie case on the merits

 - The defendant’s activities must cause very serious potential or actual harm to the claimant’s interests;

-Applications for search orders are made by issuing an application notice with a draft order, supported by evidence on affidavit.
-Secrecy is essential if the order is to be effective.
-The application is therefore made without notice, and in ChD cases the court sits in private rather than in open court.
+Applications for search orders are made by issuing an application notice with a draft order, supported by evidence in the form of an affidavit.
+Secrecy is essential for the order to be effective.
+The application is, therefore, made ‘without notice’ to the defendant, and the court hearing takes place in private, not in open court.

 Execution of the order